spotbugs/spotbugs/docs/gradle.rst

 Configure Gradle Plugin
 -----------------------

-Current version of SpotBugs Gradle Plugin uses the same way to configure.
+Current version of SpotBugs Gradle Plugin uses the same way with FindBugs Gradle Plugin to configure.
 Please check the document for `FindBugsExtension <http://gradle.monochromeroad.com/docs/dsl/org.gradle.api.plugins.quality.FindBugsExtension.html>`_.

 For instance, to specify the version of SpotBugs, you can configure like below: